Note: As a subsidiary of

 Te Pūkenga - New Zealand Institute of Skills and Technology

-This programme consist of 120 Credits.
-The courses includes;
+This programme consists of 120 Credits.
+The courses include;

 Information System Security (15 Credits)

 Students will analyse the fundamental concepts in information system security and the impact of cyber law and regulations on the organisation’s operations.
 After this course, you will be able to:

 - Analyse the security requirements of an organisation’s information system using information management principles.